shapelets/khiva/README.md

 #### Prerequisites

-- Install [Python-64bits](https://www.python.org/downloads) and add the path to the environment variable path.
-32-bits version won't work.
+- Install [Python-64bits](https://www.python.org/downloads) and add the path to the environment variable path, 32-bits version won't work.
 - Install [ArrayFire 3.5.1](https://arrayfire.com/download/) and add the path to the environment variable path.
 - Install [Vcpkg](https://docs.microsoft.com/es-es/cpp/vcpkg#installation) and add the path to the environment variable path.
 - Install [chocolatey](https://chocolatey.org/) to manage windows dependencies and add the path to the environment variable path.